MichaelZelensky/budgetclick-2026/design.md

 No:

-* Backend API
+- Backend API
-* Authentication service
+- Authentication service
-* Database service
+- Database service
-* Lambda functions
+- Lambda functions
-* Notification services
+- Notification services

 Only storage is required.

+The current priority is:

+- client-side privacy
+- simplicity
+- cost efficiency

+Future versions may introduce additional security layers if required.

 ---